atsepkov/shortcut-stability/README.md

 |⌃ - Control Key
 |⇧ - Shift Key

 **NOTE**: I'm still trying to decide between `Alt` and `Ctrl` keys, the difference is rather arbitrary, and I have considered promoting `Ctrl` key, since `Alt` means "alternative" and implies a different meaning to the same action, whereas `Ctrl` means the event will do something "advanced".
 However, `Ctrl` has been much more common in user interaction, and compatibility with terminal shells, which can actually detect it.
+Moreover, years of using Windows have conditioned us that `Alt` is typically involved in more destructive operations, like `Alt+F4` and `Alt+Ctrl+Del`.
 Therefore, as far as your muscle memory is concerned, `Ctrl` is lower precedence (more common) than `Alt`.

 I've ordered the keys (in my opinion) from highest to lowest precedence.
 Lower precedence means that the meta-behavior should be similar to that without this meta key.
 Higher precedence means that we have more leeway with what we are